 The same obstacles that conventional foundation systems encounter, such as rocks, tree roots, underground utility lines, and other buried objects, can also obstruct the Diamond Pier system.
-Refer to the "Encountering Obstructions" subsection (page 12) for instructions on handling buried obstacles.
-If an obstacle is encountered that cannot be passed using the breaker hammer while driving the pins and not cracking the pier head in the process, the pins can be removed and the concrete head rotated, allowing the pins to penetrate the soil in a different location.
+Refer to "Encountering Obstructions" (page 13) for instructions on handling buried obstacles.
+If an obstacle is encountered that cannot be passed using the breaker hammer while driving the pins and not cracking the concrete pier head in the process, the pins can be removed and the concrete head rotated, allowing the pins to penetrate the soil in a different location.